Fremont Public Schools releases weekly COVID-19 update

 The district released current enrollment numbers for students participating in the virtual learning environment.

-The Three Rivers Public Health Risk Dial for Dodge County remained this week at 2.05 — low orange.
+The Three Rivers Public Health Risk Dial for Dodge County decreased this week from 2.05 to 1.95—yellow.
+As a reminder, the dial utilizes nine data points on a rolling three-week average.

 Graduation will take place on May 15 at Midland University’s Wikert Event Center in two sessions.
 Students with last names beginning with A-K will graduate at 1 p.m.
 Students with last names beginning with L-Z will graduate at 3 p.m.
 Six tickets will be provided to each student’s family.
 The graduation ceremonies will not be open to the public.